 Successfully managing a remote workforce does not happen by accident.
 Research offers guidance to support top engagement as well as career and organizational wellbeing.

-Recent data-gathering efforts have documented many of the challenges that remote workers face.
+Recent data-gathering efforts have documented many of the challenges that remote workers face3.
 Barriers include factors such as lack of face-to-face supervision, lack of access to work information shared interpersonally, and social isolation.
-Researchers have learned that contributors to isolation include absence from traditional office environments, lack of such critical growth factors as interpersonal networking and limited access to informal learning and mentoring.
+Researchers have learned that contributors to isolation include absence from traditional office environments, lack of such critical growth factors as interpersonal networking and limited access to informal learning and mentoring4.

 The best fit for remote work